![]() |

 be a perfect match.
 Some transplant centers do take the organs from different

-wait for a cadaver pancreas.
+wait for a cadaver pancreas which is just as successful.

 What kind of numbers did they quote you as far as how long you can expect